Last Updated on 27th October 2021 by Sophie Nadeau

 Things to see and do in Pano Lefkara

-Timios Stavros Church: Dedicated to the Holy Cross, this church dates all the way back to the 14th-century.
+Dedicated to the Holy Cross, this church dates all the way back to the 14th-century.
 Other highlights of this historic church include a portable icon which is from the 18th-century, as well as a 19th-century bell tower.
+The church of the Holy Cross is located close to Pano Lefkara’s main museum.